Makbari1997/AET/README.md

-# intent-gen-ood-detection
-Intent-Conditional Generative Modeling with Adaptive Thresholds for Robust Out-of-Domain Detection
+# Ensemble-EVT: A Robust Framework for Out-of-Domain Intent Detection with Adaptive Thresholding